 US consumer spending surged 0.9 percent in March

-WASHINGTON (AP) — U.S. consumers ramped up their spending in March at the fastest pace in 4½ years, a sign that the economy is gaining momentum after its winter slowdown.
+WASHINGTON (AP) — U.S. consumers ramped up spending in March at the fastest pace in 4½ years, a sign the economy is gaining momentum after its winter slowdown.

-The Commerce Department said Thursday that consumer spending rose 0.9 percent, the largest monthly gain since April 2009.
-The department also revised up its estimate of the spending increase in February to 0.5 percent from 0.3 percent.
+The Commerce Department says consumer spending rose 0.9 percent, the largest gain since April 2009.
+The government also revised up its estimate of the spending gain in February to 0.5 percent from 0.3 percent.

-Consumers spent more on manufactured goods last month.
-Autos and furniture led much of the gains, according to a separate retail sales report released last month.
+People spent more on manufactured goods.
+Autos and furniture led much of the gains, according to a retail sales report released last month.

-Income rose 0.5 percent in March after rising 0.4 percent in February.
+Income rose 0.5 percent after rising 0.4 percent in February.

-Higher spending points to stronger growth ahead because consumer activity accounts for roughly 70 percent of the economy.
-During last quarter as a whole, harsh winter weather curbed spending, and the economy barely grew at an annual rate of just 0.1 percent.
+Higher spending points to stronger growth because consumer activity accounts for 70 percent of the economy.
+Harsh weather curbed spending during last quarter as a whole.
+The economy grew at an annual rate of just 0.1 percent.